Contraband-Software/LudumDare50/README.md

 [Play it online here](https://sammot.itch.io/mortalcompass)

+### Dev Notes
-The player object may still be set to invincible.
+The player object may be set to invincible for testing